Julian Good-Jones: Philadelphia Eagles (second stint)

 Shortly after the 2022 CFL season ended, Good-Jones received a tryout from the Eagles.
 He was granted release by Calgary in January 2023 to pursue opportunities in the NFL, and afterwards was signed by the Eagles to a future contract.
 He was waived on August 29, 2023 and re-signed to the practice squad.

 Washington Commanders

 On November 7, 2023, the Washington Commanders signed Good-Jones to their active roster off the Eagles' practice squad.
 He appeared in one game in the 2023 season, playing two snaps in the team's season finale against the Dallas Cowboys.
 Good-Jones was waived by the team on August 27, 2024, and joined their practice squad the following day.

 On January 28, 2025, Good-Jones signed a reserve/future contract with the Commanders.
 On August 20, he was waived/injured with him landing on injured reserve the next day after going unclaimed on waivers.
 Good-Jones was released with an injury settlement on August 28, and re-signed to their practice squad on October 15.
+He was promoted to the active roster on December 31.

+Good-Jones was released on August 30, 2026, and re-signed to their practice squad the following day.